pyglet/pyglet/doc/programming_guide/migration.rst

 The syntax for the Vec types has changed in several ways.
-Some of these changes are due to becoming :py:class:`typing.NamedTuple` subclasses, while others were done for general usibility.
-Where possible, we adopt the behavor of GLM/GLSL for most operations, for a more familar experience for computer graphics programmers.
+Some of these changes are due to becoming :py:class:`typing.NamedTuple` subclasses, while others were done for general usability.
+Where possible, we adopt the behavior of GLM/GLSL for most operations, for a more familiar experience for computer graphics programmers.

 * The arguments for ``Vec2.from_polar`` have been reversed for consistency.
 The ``length`` argument also now defaults to 1.0.
 This will fail silently, so take care to correct this if you are using this method in your code::